pawurb/mevlog-rs/README.md

 Options:
   -f, --from <FROM>
           Filter by tx source address or ENS name
+      --to <TO>
+          Filter by tx target address or ENS name
   -t, --touching <TOUCHING>
           Filter by contracts with storage changed by the transaction --event <EVENT>